Powerful statistical inference for nested data using sufficient summary statistics: Discussion

-A distinction is made in the neuroimaging literature between so-called `activation-like' and `information-like' effect size measures. \citeauthor{allefeld2016valid} argue that measures that quantify the presence of an effect without a notion of directionality (that is, are `information-like') cannot be subjected to a subsequent random-effects group-level analysis, because their domain is bounded from below by what would be expected under the null hypothesis of no effect \cite{allefeld2016valid}.
+A distinction is made in the neuroimaging literature between so-called `activation-like' and `information-like' effect size measures. \cite{allefeld2016valid} argue that measures that quantify the presence of an effect without a notion of directionality (that is, are `information-like') cannot be subjected to a subsequent random-effects group-level analysis, because their domain is bounded from below by what would be expected under the null hypothesis of no effect.
 Their arguments refers in particular to the practice of plugging single-subject classification accuracies into a group-level paired t-test.
-Because the true single-subject classification accuracies can never be below chance-level, the group-level null hypothesis being tested is the fixed-effect hypothesis of no effect in any subject.
-For the current investigation, this issue is, however, of minor importance, as, except for the coefficient of determination, all effect size measures discussed here are directional and therefore `activation-like'.
+Because the true single-subject classification accuracies can never be below chance-level, the group-level null hypothesis being tested is the fixed-effect hypothesis of no effect in any subject. {Another problem with`information-like' measures is that certain confounds are not appropriately controlled for, because confounding effects of different direction do not cancel each other out \citep{Todd2013}.} For the current investigation, {these issues are}, however, of minor importance, as, except for the coefficient of determination, all effect size measures discussed here are directional and therefore `activation-like'.